Funding opportunities and grants provided by CBA

 Who are DArT looking for?

-With locations both at ANU and the University of Canberra, DArT is looking for PhD students to undertake a fully-funded internship to help them develop new and exciting products and services in DArT’s areas of operation.
+DArT is looking for PhD students to undertake a fully-funded internship to help them develop new and exciting products and services in DArT’s areas of operation.
+DArT would particularly like to hear from students with backgrounds in:

 The CBA can help facilitate ANU and UC students spending time in CSIRO labs, providing valuable exposure to CSIRO scientists and research.
 Co-supervised honours projects also afford an excellent opportunity to develop collaborative linkages between CSIRO staff and university researchers.